 Q. I’m feeling very isolated.
 What can I do to help me to stay connected to friends and family and help me stay mentally well?

+While both shielding and social distancing guidelines continue to be relaxed, we know that the ability to socialise face to face is still limited.
 Not being able to spend time physically in the same room as those people you care about and whom make you feel good can be really very difficult.
 Fortunately technology can still make it possible to connect in different ways and actually help you to increase your number of social contacts.
 Here are some ideas for using technology to stay connected.

 - Videoconference with friends of family using online platforms such as WhatsApp, Skype, Zoom, or FaceTime.